-Dr Sim Reaney
+Dr Sim M. Reaney

 - Built Infrastructure for Older People’s Care in Conditions of Climate Change (BIOPICCC)

-- Agent based modelling techniques in hydrology
+- Catchment based hydrological modelling

 - Connectivity of environmental flows